 In addition to the benefit plans discussed above in "-Employee Benefit Plans and Other Compensation," we provide our named executive officers with certain perquisites.
-In 2019, we reimbursed Messrs.
-Holland, Kesler and Heine for certain country club membership dues in the amounts of \$45,442, \$28,729 and \$7,028, respectively, which is used for business purposes.
+In 2020, we reimbursed Messrs.
+Holland, Kesler and Heine for certain country club membership dues in the amounts of \$50,551, \$28,938 and \$6,772, respectively, which memberships are used for business purposes.

 In addition, we invest in Bank-owned life insurance due to its attractive nontaxable return and protection against the loss of our key employees.
-During 2019, we paid premiums on Bank-owned life insurance issued in respect of our named executive officers in the amounts described in "-Executive Compensation Tables-Summary Compensation Table" below.
+During 2020, we paid premiums on Bank-owned life insurance issued in respect of our named executive officers in the amounts described in "-Executive Compensation Tables-Summary Compensation Table" below.

 VB Sub 5, LLC, a subsidiary of Veritex Bank, owns an airplane that was purchase during 2019.
-We may allow our executive officers and directors to utilize the corporate airplane for personal use in limited circumstances, We require the executive officers and directors to reimburse the company for such personal use on an operating cost per flight hour.
-The hourly reimbursement rate represents the aggregate incremental cost for such personal use and takes into account items such as maintenance and repair, operating expenses, the pilot's salary, landing and ramp fees, fuel costs, taxes and travel expenses.
+We may allow our executive officers and directors to utilize the corporate airplane for personal use in limited circumstances, The hourly reimbursement rate represents the aggregate incremental cost for such personal use and takes into account items such as maintenance and repair, operating expenses, the pilot's salary, landing and ramp fees, fuel costs, taxes and travel expenses.